Iraqi Parliament Elects New Speaker After Nearly Yearlong Vacuum

 Date

-(MENAFN- IANS) Baghdad, Nov 1 (IANS) Iraqi lawmakers have elected Mahmoud al-Mashhadani as the new parliament Speaker after the position had been vacant for nearly a year due to Political differences.
+BAGHDAD, Nov 1 (NNN-NINA) – Iraqi lawmakers elected Mahmoud al-Mashhadani as the new parliament speaker yesterday, after the position had been vacant for nearly a year, due to Political differences.

-Al-Mashhadani won 182 votes, compared to 42 votes for his competitor, Salem al-Issawi, in the second round of voting, Xinhua news agency reported, citing the statement.
+Al-Mashhadani won 182 votes, compared to 42 votes for his competitor, Salem al-Issawi, in the second round of voting, according to the statement.

 76-year-old al-Mashhadani previously served as Iraqi Speaker of the Council of Representatives from 2006 to 2008.

-On November 14, 2023, the Iraqi federal court ruled to terminate the tenure of Speaker Mohammed al-Halbousi due to legal violations.
+On Nov 14, last year, the Iraqi federal court ruled to terminate the tenure of Speaker Mohammed al-Halbousi, due to legal violations.– NNN-NINA

 Legal Disclaimer: